Central University of Rajasthan

-Central University of Rajasthan (CURAJ) is a central university located in Ajmer, Rajasthan, India.
-CURAJ has 12 schools, 30 academic departments and one community college covering technology, science, humanities, commerce, management, public policy and social science programs with a strong emphasis on scientific, technological and social education as well as research.
-Total student enrollment at the university exceeds 1700 and includes students from over 23 states.
+Central University of Rajasthan (CURAJ or CU-R) is a central public university, situated in Ajmer, Rajasthan, India, established by an Act of Parliament and are under the purview of the Department of Higher Education in the Ministry of Education.
+It has 12 schools and 36 academic departments, along with one community college, offering programs in technology, science, humanities, commerce, management, public policy and social sciences, with an emphasis on both education and research.

 History

-CURAJ was established by an Act of Parliament as a central university on 3 March 2009.
-The university was started in 2009-10 with two PG programmes namely M.Sc./M.A. statistics (actuarial) and M.Sc.Tech. mathematics in Malaviya National Institute of Technology, Jaipur.
+CU-R was established by an Act of Parliament as a central university on 3 March 2009.
+The university was started in 2009-10 with two PG programmes namely M.Sc./M.A. statistics (actuarial) and M.Sc.
+Tech. mathematics in Malaviya National Institute of Technology, Jaipur.
 It shifted to R.K.
 Patni College, Kishangarh in 2010-11 and started six new PG programmes.
 In 2012-13, the university moved to its present location, on Jaipur-Ajmer Expressway (NH-8) at Bandar Sindri village of Ajmer district.

 Doctoral and undergraduate programmes were started in 2013-14.